What is Programmatic Ad Buying?

 4. Putting all your eggs in one basket

-It’s tempting to put all your programmatic dollars into one simple solution, but there’s much more to it.
+It’s tempting to put all your programmatic dollars into one simple solution, but there’s much more to it than that.
 Programmatic ad buying covers a wide array of solutions and not all may be right for your brand or your campaign objectives.
 It’s important to find the solution(s) that best fit your distinctive goals before making any costly mistakes, so that you can get the full benefits of programmatic buying.

 5. Being Monogamous to a Single Creative

 The great thing about advertising online is that you don’t need to use only one creative.
 In fact, in most cases you shouldn’t be sticking to just one.
-The beauty of the system is that you’re able to test different creative at the same time to see which performs best.
+The beauty of the system is that you’re able to test different creative at the same time, to see which performs best.
 Therefore, you’re able to see how prospects are engaging with your ad and identify the elements that work best to perfect your creative.